 Interactive logic in Isadora.

-While the scan responds to arm movement, its content is still fixed — it would ID everyone as me.
+There's so much territory to explore here.
+While my scan video now responds to arm movement, its content is still fixed — it would ID everyone as me.
 But what if it didn't?
 What if it could dynamically display any user's biographical data, hobbies and interests, and psychological profile?
 Would that even be possible?

 From a technological standpoint, it totally is.
 Access to our Facebook data alone (our profiles, reacts, check-ins, groups, and liked pages) could potentially unlock all of the above information.
 During the 2016 presidential election, Cambridge Analytica infamously psychologically profiled American voters based on their online activity.
-If I took the scan in this direction, the very existence of such a project would speak volumes about how little control we have over our data and privacy in this tech-driven world.
+I can imagine this piece extending into an art installation that did the same.
+If I took the scan in that direction, the very existence of such a project would raise awareness and speak volumes about how little control we have over our data in today's society.

 With a growing level of government surveillance, it's also not too hard to imagine a future in which even airport security procedures would tap into the wealth of data surrounding our digital identities.